wchiquito/jj-for-everyone.github.io/src/terminal_basics.md

 $ export MY_NAME=Alice
 ```

+Such exported variable are usually referred to as **environment variables**.
-Environment variables are not _required_ to be uppercase, but it's a strong convention.
+They are not _required_ to be uppercase, but it's a strong convention.
-It makes it easy to know which variables can be read by other programs, so I recommend you stick to it.
+It makes it easy to know which variables can be read by other programs.

 ## The `PATH` variable